Create Your First Project

 Start adding your projects to your portfolio.
 Click on "Manage Projects" to get started

-I was diagnosed with epilepsy when I was 8, it changed my life forever and this project is a body of work exploring that change for me and other people.
+I was diagnosed with epilepsy when I was 8, it changed my life forever and this show is the first show in a body of work exploring that change for me and other people.
 When I was diagnosed I was told a lot about the medical side of staying alive, but nobody taught us about everything else.
 I was taught only to survive, and now I think I deserve more than that.
 I'm trying to disrupt the medical narrative of epilepsy to focus on the emotional, psychological and social impact it has on people.

-So far I've created a solo performance about my childhood called "Can You See Into a Black Hole?" which has been performed at Shoreditch Town Hall, Camden People's Theatre, The Holbeck and outdoors in Covent Garden.
-I'm now working on part two of the trilogy, a creative intervention for young people and their adults.
+"Can You See Into a Black Hole?" is a solo performance which has been performed at Shoreditch Town Hall, Camden People's Theatre, The Holbeck and outdoors in Covent Garden.
+I was published and adapted for audio by Cast, Doncaster.

 When Tom grows up he wants to be an astronaut... or the blue power ranger, they’re kind of the same thing anyway, right?
 But, aged 8, a black hole opens up inside his head when he has his first seizure and his entire world is swallowed up.
 Now, Tom must take on an even bigger adventure.